-Sender and Recipient.
-Every email to another real estate professional – no matter how brief – should be considered a business letter and addressed to a specific person, making it immediately apparent to the recipient that he or she is reading an email intended for them.
+Identify the Intended Recipient.
+Every business email should be considered a business letter addressed to a specific person.
 There should never be the slightest doubt about this.
-Confidentiality is a serious issue in business, particularly when it comes to investments and legal matters, and more than one person may have access to an office computer or email address.
-Make no assumptions in this regard.
+Confidentiality is a serious issue, and more than one person may have access to an office computer or email address.

-Similarly, an email should be signed off by a specific person.
-Use of a first name is fine after an initial exchange of communications, but the signature box below the sender’s sign-off (and there should always be a signature box) should still reflect his or her full name, company position and affiliation, phone, and fax number.
+Identify the Sender.
+Similarly, an email should be signed by a specific person.
+Use of a first name is fine after an initial exchange, but the signature box should still reflect the sender’s full name, company affiliation, and phone.
 The recipient should not have to speculate as to the identity of the sender or the entity with which the sender is associated.
-Never compel a sender to Google you in order to find out who you are – unless that is a Machiavellian tactic you have intentionally deployed.

 Content.
-Business emails should be direct and concise, including an introductory sentence identifying the sender as, for example, the seller or the broker for the buyer; a main body of concise information (a good rule of thumb for word limit is 200 words); and some form of conclusory sentence or request for action, making it clear what the sender wants.
-And instead of a long run-on treatise, use paragraphs, lists, and bullet points to make the email more readable.
+Business communications should be direct and concise, with an introductory sentence identifying the sender as (for example) the lawyer for the seller; a main body of information (limited to around 200 words); and a conclusory sentence or request for action, describing what the sender wants.
 If more information needs to be transmitted, do so by means of an attachment.
-Busy brokers, lawyers, and investors read their emails several times a day and usually have only a brief amount of time between appointments to do so – and there may be a dozen or more messages in the queue.
-Opening a massive email that contains a thousand words can have the unintended consequence of making the recipient instantly annoyed with the sender.
+The recipient may have only a brief time between appointments to read emails.
+A massive email containing a thousand words may annoy the recipient and delay the case.

 Attachments.
-Include only relevant and non-redundant attachments.
-It is the responsibility of the sender to sort these appropriately rather than dumping every scrap of paper pertaining to the subject upon the recipient, which is rude.
-Note that very large attachments may be rejected by the recipient’s ISP, so one may have to divide them up.
-Never send lengthy business attachments one page at a time in jpeg format.
+Include only relevant and non-redundant attachments rather than dumping every scrap of paper pertaining to the subject upon the recipient.
+Large attachments may be rejected by the recipient’s ISP, so they may have to be divided up.
+Also, if another party asks for a copy of a warranty deed, don’t send a hundred-page title company file.
+And never send lengthy attachments one page at a time in jpeg format.

 Courtesy and Tone.
-Use words like “please,” “thank you,” and “appreciated" in your emails.
-Begin with "Hi Paul.”
-Otherwise emails can acquire an unintended abruptness, even a military tone of command.
-People often do not respond well to such a tone.
-You might also mention that you look forward to working with the other individual and use other friendly phrases to warm up the message.
+Use words like “please,” “thank you,” and “appreciated.”
+Begin with “Hello Paul.”
+Otherwise emails can acquire an unintended abruptness.
+People do not respond well to such a tone and may misinterpret an otherwise benign or neutral message.
+You might mention that you look forward to working with the other individual to warm up the message.

 Formal Demands.
-If it is your intention to make a formal, official, or legal demand, then use U.S. Mail, certified/return receipt requested.
-You may also use email, but do not rely on it for such a purpose.
+If you make a formal, official, or legal demand, then use certified U.S. Mail.
+You may also use email, but do not rely on it for these purposes.